Skip to main content

 For procurement, Enterprise scope, and Lawnise-operated deployment.

 Lawnise builds independent AI trust infrastructure for regulated sectors, starting with banking and insurance.
-When independence and methodology transparency matter, the answer engine answers should match the source of truth.
+When independence and methodology transparency matter, the AI answering for your insurer — the assistants you deploy and the public engines Lawnise supports that describe you — should match your source of truth.

-Insurance-sector teams use Lawnise to operationalise the Enterprise Public AI TRiSM for insurance framework, with platform evidence grounded in our ongoing public AI audit methodology.
+Insurance-sector teams use Lawnise to operationalise the AI TRiSM for enterprises framework, with platform evidence grounded in our ongoing public AI audit methodology.

-See the underlying Public-facing AI governance and evidence infrastructure that powers visibility, accuracy, and reputation checks for regulated brands.
+See the underlying Independent AI Verification Platform that powers accuracy, compliance, and reputation checks for regulated brands.

-Adjacent-sector procurement teams may also review Enterprise Public AI TRiSM for banking for cross-sector coverage patterns.
+Adjacent-sector procurement teams may also review Independent AI verification for banking for cross-sector coverage patterns.